Ego Depletion: What It Is And How To Prevent It

 Learn Stress Management Techniques

 Stress can bring about ego depletion very quickly.
-The pressure and pain of everyday life is bad enough, but when you're under severe stress, you may find yourself with very little willpower at all.
-Trying to cope with the situation in an unhealthy way can bring ego depletion even faster.
+The pressure and pain of everyday life can bechallenging enough, but when you're under severe stress, you may find yourself with very little willpower at all.
+Trying to cope with the situation in an unhealthy way can hastenego depletion even faster.
 For example, if you try to cope by drinking, the drinking has its own ego depletion effect.

 Ego depletion doesn't have to stop you from achieving your goals.
-When you understand ego depletion, you can predict when it's most likely.
-Then, you can prepare for it and plan ways to prevent it.
+When you understand ego depletion, you can predict when it's most likely to occur.
+Then, you can prepare for it and plan to prevent it.
 You can then become adept at controlling yourself in very challenging situations and meet your highest goals.